16cats/Infra-as-Code-course/README.md

 # Infra-as-Code-course
-Notes for the Infra as Code -course I am taking in Autumn 2023.
+Reports for the Infra as Code -course I am taking in Autumn 2023.